idvorkin/techdiary/notes/better-security-design.md

 On the users mobile device, in Microsoft Authenticator, a choice of 2 digit numbers are presented.
 When the user clicks on the matching 2 digit number the users is logged into the service.

+This flow is even better on the iPhone, where the 2 digit number is presented on the watch where the user can enter the number directly.

 Notice, the user completes the sign on flow cross device without needing to return to the source application.

 **Why don’t more authenticators use this model?**